learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 ### Write the `checkout` Method

 * Arguments:
-  * `Array`: a collection of items `Hash`es
+  * `Array`: a collection of item `Hash`es
   * `Array`: a collection of coupon `Hash`es
 * Returns:
   * `Float`: a total of the cart

 Here's where we stitch it all together.
-Given a "cart" `Array`, the first argument, we should return a new consolidated cart.
+Given a "cart" `Array`, the first argument, we should first create a new consolidated cart using teh `consolidate_cart` method and store the returned `Hash` in a variable so we can use the result.

-We should pass that consolidated cart to `apply_coupons` and then send it to `apply_clearance`.
+We should pass the newly consolidated cart to `apply_coupons` and then send it to `apply_clearance`.
 With all the discounts applied, we should loop through the "consolidated and discounts-applied" cart and multiply each item Hash's price by its count and accumulate that to a grand total.